SATHYA-NARAYANA/Serverless_Project_2022/README.md

 # Setting up environment for serverless Project
 # STAGE 1
- # Download Node and Install from below URL
+ First you have to download Node and Install from below mentioned URL
 ```
 https://nodejs.org/en/download/
 ```